everonegraham/jamaicabreaches/README.md

 ## Wish to the contribute docs to Jamaica Breaches?

-Create a markdown file named after the subject that was affected by the security event.
-These files should be placed in the `_docs/` directory.
+Add and entry in the breaches.json file.
+This file is located in the `data/` directory.

 It should be in this format:

 ```
 ---
+{
     name: Some Company
     year: 20xx
     type: Event (Hack etc)
     records: Number of records affected
     source: Link to some news publication.
+}
 ---

-Quick Summary here.
 ```
+Ensure each entry is added by year, in asending order.

 Then do a pull request.